Azure/fta-architecturalreview/articles/database.md

 * **Azure SQL Server on IaaS – Do you know about the difference between unmanaged and managed disks?
 Have you leveraged Azure Managed disks?**

-    Determine whether level of IOPS / throughput have been safeguarded to  VM disks.<br><br>If using unmanaged disks, the placement of disks across storage accounts must be considered to maintain performance and resilience.
+    Determine whether level of IOPS / throughput have been safeguarded to  VM disks.

+    If using unmanaged disks, the placement of disks across storage accounts must be considered to maintain performance and resilience.

     > [https://docs.microsoft.com/en-gb/azure/storage/storage-managed-disks-overview](https://docs.microsoft.com/en-gb/azure/storage/storage-managed-disks-overview)